WoollyinWalesIT/installers/Installers/wordpress/jomres/README.txt

 = Complete Online Booking and Property Management Solution for Accommodation, Rentals and Tours =

 Jomres is a commission-free, responsive, Open Source multi-vendor, multi-language, multi-property online booking plugin for accommodation, rentals and tours used by thousands of businesses worldwide to manage their properties and reservations.
 Fully-integrated into WordPress, you can create an unlimited number of booking websites, accessible to customers on any device, in any language.

+New in May 2018 : Jomres 9.11.0 is available as our <a href="http://www.jomres.net/manual/installation-and-upgrading/370-installing-updating-to-the-nightly-branch" target="_blank">Nightly build</a>.
+This version includes significant changes to ensure that <a href="http://www.jomres.net/manual/site-managers-guide/372-jomres-and-the-gdpr">Jomres is compliant with the GDPR</a> and we have made it available for users who want to help us with testing this new functionality.

 <blockquote>
 	<p>